||REGISTRATION, CONTINENTAL BREAKFAST & NETWORKING

 Out-of-the-Box Workforce Development Programs: New Directions in Corporate Engagement

 UnidosUS (formerly National Council of La Raza) is the nation’s leading organization serving the needs of the Latino community.
 In addition to national research, policy analysis, and advocacy UnidosUS partners with affiliates across the country to serve millions of Latinos in the areas of civic engagement, civil rights and immigration, education, workforce and the economy, health, and housing.
 In this session, we will hear about some of the innovative work they have been doing to forge corporate and community partnership in the areas of workforce development and adult education to create access to opportunity for immigrant and low-income communities.
-They will also highlight case studies of work that is being done locally with the Madison region’s thriving healthcare and credit union industries.
+Ms. Jain will also be joined by the following panelist to highlight case studies of work that is being done locally with the Madison region’s thriving healthcare and credit union industries:

 ROI Analytics of Diversity & Inclusion (part 2)